 Three ways to check in

-First, scan your machine-readable passport (these have two lines of letters, numbers and symbols below your personal information).
+You will be asked to scan your machine-readable passport (these have two lines of letters, numbers and symbols below your personal information).

 Flying with a partner airline?
-Check in at the partner airlines departure desks.
+Check in at the partner airline's departure desks.

 You'll need to check in at the airport if:

 - You're flying out of Niue.
-You'll need to check-in at the airport at least two hours before your flight departs
+You'll need to check-in at the airport at least two hours before your flight departs and bag drop closes 120 minutes

 - If you need special assistance

-- If you're a child travelling alone.
+- If you're a child travelling alone

 If you've requested an upgrade and haven't heard from us yet, please check in as normal.
 It won't cancel your upgrade.